oclif/oclif.github.io/website/blog/2020-05-05-introducing-custom-help-classes.md

 }
 ```

 From here there are two paths, implement the `HelpBase` abstract class yourself or overwrite the parts of the default `Help` class you want to customize (ex: how command usage is displayed).
-We recommend the latter approach but cover both in the [Help Classes docs](../../docs/help_classes).
+We recommend the latter approach but cover both in the new [Help Classes docs](../../docs/help_classes).

-## The new `Help` class in v3 of @oclif/plugin-help
+## Separting TOPICS & COMMANDS in the new deafult `Help` class

 Previously, topics and child commands were listed in help output under a single list heading called "COMMANDS".
 But we found this can be slightly confusing.
 Some topics are commands also (a.k.a. topic-commands) while others are simply organizational namespacing (and when ran just show their help).